aravind-sadharani/chandraveena/src/blog/grammar-of-music/index.md

 ## Summary

-To summarize, a *Raga* is a concept originating from *Jaati* and can be defined as a musical scale, together with a set of Lakshanas and Lakshya which results in a consistent, recognisable musical framework.
+To summarize, a *Raga* is a concept originating from *Jati* and can be defined as a musical scale, together with a set of Lakshanas and Lakshya which results in a consistent, recognisable musical framework.
 Within the reference of a Raga, an artist can attempt to improvise and develop the Raga through a musical performance.

 Now for a given Raga, each of these Lakshanas mentioned above are clearly defined.
 Through a cycle of listening, learning, practicing and performing, a student can learn the Lakshana aspect of a given Raga as well.
 However, these only define the framework and by themselves do not make music.
 An artist has to apply Lakshya to their rendition and create a Raga presentation which can be described as *Ranjayati* (that which illuminates, gratifies and colours the mind).
 This is the most important characteristic in the presentation of a Raga.